habitoz/awesome-book-react/README.md

 - [📝 License](#license)

-# 📖 [Calculator]
+# 📖 Awesome Books

-This is a simple SPA react application that performs basic mathmatical calculations.
+This is a simple SPA react application that allows users to browse books by category.

 ## 🛠️ Built With <a name="built-with"></a>